-Tyler Perry Studios is scheduled to open in the coming year, and the Fort McPherson site has the potential to bring thousands of jobs to Atlanta.
+Tyler Perry Studios is now opened at the Fort McPherson site, which could mean the potential to bring thousands of jobs to Atlanta.
 But if you want to work there, you've got to follow some pretty specific directions to be considered.

 Although the studio can be contacted by using a form on their website, they will not return requests for job information, and will direct you to one of the partnering companies.